Manchin, swing-state senators swarmed with Dem hugs after voting to convict Trump

 “There was a bipartisan vote -- even though it wasn’t two thirds -- that found President Trump guilty,” Stabenow said.
 “Every single Democrat plus one Republican.”

-Earlier in the day, Manchin took to the Senate floor to suggest censure for Trump and he was considered by Republicans one of their best bets for a defection.
-For his part, Manchin said he prayed on the decision.
+On Monday, Manchin took to the Senate floor to push for a lighter measure of censure against Trump and he was considered by Republicans one of their best bets for a defection.

 CLICK HERE TO GET THE FOX NEWS APP